Large-Scale Estimation under Unknown Heteroskedasticity: Simulations

-Finally, the \textsc{naive} methodology, which simply plugs in $(y_i,s_i^2)$ for the unknown $(\mu_i,\sigma_i^2)$, performs poorly at all values of $c$.
-In fact, it has relative regret that is uniformly above $0.15$ in the right panel.
-This is because it identifies many units as having $\mu_i$ or $q_{0.1,i}$ below $c$, but the vast majority of these are likely due to noise in the sufficient statistics than a true reflection of the unit-specific parameters $(\mu_i,\sigma_i^2)$.
+Finally, \textsc{het-s} and \textsc{naive}, which simply plug in $s_i$ and $(y_i,s_i)$ for the unknown $\mu_i$ and $(\mu_i,\sigma_i)$ respectively, perform poorly at all values of $c$.
+In fact, they have relative regret that are uniformly above $0.2$ in the right panel.
+This is because they identify many units as having $\mu_i$ or $q_{0.1,i}$ below $c$, but the vast majority of these are likely due to noise in the sufficient statistics than a true reflection of the parameters $(\mu_i,\sigma_i^2)$.